About

 Isn't Blend2D Architecture Specific?

-Does Pipeline Generation have a Startup Cost?
+Does JIT Compilation Have a Startup Cost?

-Blend2D uses AsmJit's Compiler tool to generate JIT pipelines.
-AsmJit can generate over 100 MB/s of machine code on mainstream machines or around 170MB/s on a recent X86 machine.
-Typically, 2D rendering only requires few pipelines that may require about 20-50kB of memory as the size of a single pipeline varies between 0.2kB to 5kB.
+Blend2D uses AsmJit's Compiler tool to generate JIT pipelines at runtime.
+AsmJit can generate over 100 MB/s of machine code on most mainstream machines and more than 200MB/s on the recent X86_64 and AArch64 hardware.
+Most 2D rendering workloads only require few pipelines that may need about 20-50kB of memory as the size of a single pipeline varies between 0.2kB to 5kB.
 Pipelines are cached and never generated twice.
-The required time to create a pipeline is almost zero compared to the time spent by executing it.
+The required time to create a pipeline is negligible (typically a fraction of a millisecond) compared to the time spent by executing it.

 Is Multi-Threaded Rendering Beneficial?